anaclumos/extracranial/posts/2022-11-23-dynamic-island/en.md

 description: 'This is how I recreated Dynamic Island on the Web.'
 authors: anaclumos
 slug: '/9F7F85'
+title: 'Recreating the Dynamic Island 🏝'
 ---

 <!-- truncate -->

-# Recreating the Dynamic Island 🏝

 <Admonition type="info" title="Talk is cheap; show me right now!" icon="🗣">
 Of course.
 Click on the black oval below.
 It will display a song I am currently listening to or any of my 30 most recently played songs.